Preciousomonze/woo-sales-product-schedule-manipulator/README.md

 # woo-sales-product-timer-manipulation
-       Description  Sales Countdown Timer helps you maximize the revenue of your sale campaigns.
-The plugin displays sales countdown timer in single product pages and shop page.
-Encourage customers to purchase by creating urgency psychology.
+Based on The **Sales Countdown Timer** plugin This  helps you modify the status of a product after the countdown or sales period has ended.
+Current Available status
+- Trash
+- Draft

+Dependent on **WooCommerce** and **Sales Countdown Timer**.

+### How to Install
+Same way you install All other WordPress plugins, DKM abeg 🥴

+##### Have a nice day.